Sunsets on barley meadows, lemon groves and primrose verges, it’s easy to see why yellow remains the colour of energy, positivity and verve.

 They say nothing anchors a room quite like a well-placed rug.
 As practical as they are ornate, a rug can blend seamlessly into the ensemble or work as an eye-catching centrepiece.
 When you’re exploring ways of introducing new colours into your rooms, many designers believe you should start from the bottom and focus foremost on your floor space.
 Yellow rugs can breathe life into monotones and conjure welcome contrasts to darker surfaces.

-With its softer, looser weave and vibrant hues, the gentle wefts of our Gooseberry Brighton Stripe Rug would make for an uplifting addition to any bedroom floor and could be just the finishing touch you’ve been searching for.
+With its softer, looser weave and vibrant hues, the gentle wefts of our Polperro Stripe Gooseberry Rug would make for an uplifting addition to any bedroom floor and could be just the finishing touch you’ve been searching for.
 Available in six standard sizes, this durable rug will add colour, warmth and texture to living rooms, bedrooms, and even bathrooms.

 Adding colour with yellow cushions & throws